 A big NO; don’t ever send your friend to deliver the news for you!
 It’s important to give your partner the respect that he/she deserves.
 Unless your partner is violence, outburst, and crazy, it may be safer for you to end the relationship at a distance.

 6- Look forward

-Take your times to recover from heartbreak.
-Surround yourself with people you love, your best friend or your families member.
+Take your time to recover from heartbreak.
+Surround yourself with people you love, your best friend or your family member.
 Fill your time with doing things that you love or do something that can make you happy.

 Think about all the other things that you are free to do now.
 But no need to show it to your ex that you’re happy.
 If you do it because you want to show something to your ex, you basically still not moving on.

 Just do something that you love to do, not do something because of your ex.

 This is the time for you to walk out of a relationship without having any ill will with each other.
 Build up a positive mindset that you’re breakup for a greater good.
 Don’t regret your decision and move forward.